 - Year Two: Spring Semester Admission

 - Add PATH 594a (2 units) Master’s Thesis (Spring semester)

 - Add PATH 594b (2 units) Master’s Thesis (Fall semester)

-- Must continue enrollment in PATH 594z (0 units) Master’s Thesis if student does not complete degree after 2nd Year.
+- Must continue enrollment in PATH 594z (0 units) Master’s Thesis if student does not complete degree after the second year.

 For Scholarly-Based Thesis Option

-Student should enroll in GRSC 810 (0 units) Studies for Master’s Examination (Fall/Spring/Summer) in the semester during which the comprehensive examination is to be taken if not otherwise enrolled.
+Students should enroll in GRSC 810 (0 units) Studies for Master’s Examination (fall/spring/summer) in the semester during which the comprehensive examination is to be taken if not otherwise enrolled.

 You must be logged in to post a comment.